What to consider when buying an under-seat bag for air travel

 Ergonomic Design Features

-The main focus of any ergonomic bag design is to minimize physical discomfort and prevent strain.
+The main focus of any ergonomic bag design, especially for under-seat cabin bags, is to minimize physical discomfort and prevent strain.
 Ergonomically designed under-seat bags often include contoured padding that molds to the body, ensuring enhanced comfort throughout one's travels.

 To further customize the carrying experience, consider bags with adjustable ergonomic features.
 These may include straps that can be tailored in length and padding designed to accommodate various body types, promoting a better fit and reduced fatigue.